Raykosan/ComfyUI_RaykoStudio/README.md

 ### 🔥 Features
 - **Batch Mode** — Select N LoRAs, press Queue once → N separate sessions are created in the ComfyUI queue, each with exactly one LoRA applied
 - **Strength Testing** — Add the same LoRA multiple times with different strength values to A/B test in a single batch
+- **Enabling/disabling LoRA** - the disabled LoRA is ignored by the workflow
 - **CLIP Toggle** — A dedicated, visually distinct button to enable/disable CLIP application per node.
 When the clip input is turned off, the node operates in the "model only" mode
 - **Custom Strength Editor** — Adjust LoRA strength using + / - buttons or direct numeric input
 - **Precision Strength Control** — Arrow buttons for ±0.05 adjustments, direct numeric input